Kimserey/BlogArchive/20160712_manage_mutable_state_actors_mailboxprocessor.md

 ### 2.4 The api

-We could just use directely the `MailboxProcessor` and `Post` messages to it but it is best to not expose our infrastructure - the `MailboxProcessor`.
+We could just use directly the `MailboxProcessor` and `Post` messages to it but it is best to not expose our infrastructure - the `MailboxProcessor`.
 Someone sending messages doesn't need to know that a `AsyncReplyChannel<_>` is involved in a `Get`.
 To cater for that, we construct an `Api` which more abstract functions to interact with our agent.